mbaze/bzpack/README.md

 # bzpack

-Bzpack is a data compression utility designed for retrocomputing and demoscene enthusiasts.
-Given the stringent size limits on programs like 256-byte, 512-byte, or 1024-byte intros, implementing a compact decoder is almost as crucial as the efficiency of the compression format itself.
-While Bzpack isn't intended to be a general-purpose packer like Einar Saukas' excellent [ZX0](https://github.com/einar-saukas/ZX0), its goal is to balance simplicity and efficiency to minimize overall program size.
+Bzpack is a data compression utility designed for retrocomputing and sizecoding enthusiasts.
+Given the stringent size limits on programs like 256-byte, 512-byte, or 1024-byte intros, implementing a compact decoder becomes as crucial as the efficiency of the compression format.
+While Bzpack isn't intended to be a general-purpose packer like Einar Saukas' excellent [ZX0](https://github.com/einar-saukas/ZX0), it aims to strike a balance between simplicity and efficiency, since advanced coding schemes may not produce a short enough stream to justify the larger decoder size.
 Special consideration has been given to vintage computing platform Sinclair ZX Spectrum.

 ## Usage